EliAndrewC/l7r/setting/budgets.md

 #### Provincial-city Imperial yoriki sub-station budget

 Each of the ~2,400 provincial cities in the Empire (400 median domains × 6 provinces per MD) houses a small Imperial yoriki sub-station that audits tariff collection at the city's gates.
-This uses the ~400 MD × 6 multiplier rather than the ~284 actual-domain multiplier because larger actual domains have proportionally more provincial cities than the median (see [Combined Budgets](#combined-budgets) above for the dual-multiplier discussion).
+This uses the ~400 MD × 6 multiplier rather than the ~284 actual-domain multiplier because larger actual domains have proportionally more provincial cities than the median (see [The two Empire-wide multipliers](#the-two-empire-wide-multipliers) for the dual-multiplier discussion).

 Staffing breakdown for a typical provincial-city sub-station: